Seeking Appointments is Costing You Sales, by Sharon-Drew Morgen

 Have you ever wondered why people agree to an appointment from your prospecting calls?
-Obviously, it’s not because they need your solution or they wouldn’t incur an 80-90% fail rate (higher if you count from your first prospecting call).
+Obviously, it’s not because they need your solution or they’d close more consistently after your visit.
 You’re charming, your solution great, your pitch deck is creative and your content informative.
 So it’s not you or your solution.

 But ask yourself: if people agree to a meeting but are not likely to buy, why did they take the meeting?
 Choose one from below:

-• They needed information to help them resolve their problem internally.
+• They needed information to help them resolve their problem internally, without you.

 • One or two people from a team are gathering information to convince others of possible solutions for a need not yet fully established.